+Further Questions: Identify and select the best learning resources about your topic OR Identify and select the best production resources for that product or service published resources

+- live resources (people) - other

-Further Questions: What are the best learning resources about your topic?
-OR What are the best production resources for the product or service you hope to build?
-What tools and platforms does your group need to accomplish their learning goal?
-OR How will you identify and select the appropriate tools and platforms?
+What is the appropriate technology and communications tools and platforms your group needs to accomplish their learning goal?
+OR How will these participants identify and select the appropriate technology and communications tools and platforms to accomplish their production goal or service mission?

+- internal platforms & tools including meeting spaces, connecting diverse platforms

+- external (public-facing) platforms & tools

+- · other